nirajp82/DockerAndKubernetes/07_DockerEngine/03_Docker_Storage.md

 ### Volume Mounting

-In volume mounting, Docker manages the storage location for you, ensuring persistence and flexibility across different systems.
+= In volume mounting, Docker manages the storage location for you, ensuring persistence and flexibility across different systems.
+- Docker picks the storage spot and manages it.
+It’s clean, portable, and works the same across different machines.
+Best for persistent, container-friendly data.

 ### Bind Mounting

-With bind mounting, a host directory is directly mounted into a container, allowing for more control but potentially less portability between systems.
+- With bind mounting, a host directory is directly mounted into a container, allowing for more control but potentially less portability between systems.
+- We have to tell Docker exactly where on your machine to connect.
+Great for development, but can break on other systems since paths may differ.

 #### Practical Steps: